Existence (The X-Files): Plot

 Meanwhile, Dana Scully (Gillian Anderson) and Monica Reyes have arrived in Georgia at the abandoned town to hide Scully and her unborn child.
 They are detected by a female trooper, who agrees to bring them supplies for the birth.
-At night, Miles attacks the hide-out but is shot by the trooper.
+At night, Miles attacks the hideout but is shot by the trooper.
 Scully goes into labor, while a revived Miles and other alien Super Soldiers surround the house.
 The trooper, revealed to be another Super Soldier, exclaims: "This baby will be born!"
 Monica Reyes helps Scully deliver an apparently normal baby, with the Super Soldiers witnessing the birth in a cold stare.
 Without explanation, the aliens leave the area as Mulder arrives.

-At FBI Headquarters, Doggett and Reyes report to an enraged Deputy Director Alvin Kersh.
-Doggett retorts by informing Kersh that he is under investigation after a late night meeting between him, Rohrer and Crane.
-Mulder takes Scully and their baby back to her apartment.
+At FBI Headquarters, Doggett and Reyes report to an enraged Deputy Director Alvin Kersh, who objects to Doggett co-opting Reyes to the X-Files without his permission.
+Doggett retorts by informing Kersh that he is himself under investigation after a late night meeting between him, Rohrer and Crane.
+Mulder visits Scully and her baby, William, at her apartment.
 After marveling over the baby and discussing recent events, the two share a long, passionate kiss.